 A new study published in the scientific journal Proceedings of the National Academy of Sciences (PNAS) shows that while generative AI like ChatGPT can help workers complete tasks faster and more efficiently, it comes at a social cost: they are more likely to be viewed by others as lazy, incompetent, or incompetent.

 The study, conducted by a team of social scientists, is based on attribution theory – the idea that people tend to interpret the actions of others based on their intrinsic motivations or abilities rather than the circumstances.
 For example, asking for help is sometimes seen as a sign of personal weakness.
-Similarly, using AI can be seen as a lack of ability or effort, rather than a legitimate tool for increasing efficiency.
+Similarly, using AI can be seen as a lack of ability or effort, rather than a valid tool for efficiency.

 These findings emphasize that, while AI is becoming a useful tool to help increase productivity, the use of AI also needs to consider how it affects personal image and reputation.
 The research results are a reminder: for AI to truly become an effective assistant, the working environment itself needs to change its perception, avoiding hastily labeling AI users as incompetent or lazy.
-And workers, in addition to knowing how to take advantage of technology, should also maintain transparency, while developing skills and personal imprints so as not to "dissolve" into the image created by AI.
+And workers, in addition to knowing how to take advantage of technology, should also maintain transparency, while developing skills and personal imprints so as not to be "dissolved" into the image created by AI.

 (According to PsyPost)

-Source: https://vietnamnet.vn/su-dung-chatgpt-trong-cong-viec-bi-danh-gia-luoi-bieng-kem-nang-luc-2422059.html
+Source: https://vietnamnet.vn/su-dung-chatgpt-trong-cong-vic-bi-danh-gia-luoi-bieng-kem-nang-luc-2422059.html

 Comment (0)